christianjensen2903/DM-AI-2025/README.md

 The use cases have been built on top of the <a href="https://fastapi.tiangolo.com/">FastAPI</a> framework, and can be used to specify endpoints in every use case.

 <h2>Discord Server</h2>
 Come hang out and talk to other competitors of the event on our Discord server.
-Discuss the use cases with each other, or get in touch with the organizers to solve issues or questions that may arise during the competition. <a href="">Join here! **(TODO: Setup Channel)**</a> <br>
+Discuss the use cases with each other, or get in touch with the organizers to solve issues or questions that may arise during the competition. <a href="https://discord.gg/VK9tZkxt99">Join here!</a> <br>

 <h2>Getting started</h2>
 You can check the individual template and find the requirements for the different API endpoints.
 These have to be exactly the same for the evaluation service to work.
 Inside ```<use-case>/models/dtos.py``` you can find information on the request and response DTOs, describing the input and output requirements for your API.